History

 Prerequisites: Writing II

 Why do we commonly hear about a "brain drain" in African countries or human rights violations of refugees entering Europe?
 This course examines how these current global issues developed through the history of immigration from the African continent to North America and Europe during the 20th century.
-[Applicable to the Global Studies Concentration.]
+Counts for Global/Thematic/Methodological in the History major.

 Other or on demand and every 2-3 years.
 3 Credits